grisuno/LazyOwn/COMMANDS.md

 :returns: None

+## graph
+Generates a graph from JSON payload files containing URL, RHOST, and RPORT.

+:param line: Not used in this implementation but reserved for future use.

+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.